umutkaymaz/2DAdventure/README.md

 # 2D Adventure

 This is a basic 2D platformer game.
-All you have to do is not touch enemies and reach to the door at the upper left of the screen.
+All you have to do is not touch enemies and reach to the door at the upper right corner of the screen.

 # Controls